Skip to main content

 Dear [Supplier Name],

-I am contacting you about order [Order Number], delivered on [Delivery Date].
+I am writing regarding order [Order Number], delivered on [Delivery Date].
 The order included [Product Name / Item Description], but the goods arrived with the following issue: [describe defect, damage or missing function].

-Please also confirm whether the refund will be issued to the original payment method or by another agreed process.
+Please also confirm whether the refund will be issued to the original payment method or through another agreed process.

 Kind regards,